keymanapp/keyboards/release/shared/fonts/sil/lateef/README.txt

 mystic and poet.
 It is intended to be an appropriate style for use in Sindhi and other languages of the South Asian region.

-This release supports virtually all of the Unicode 13.0 Arabic character repertoire (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).
-Font smarts are implemented using state-of-the-art OpenType technology, including variant glyphs for a number of characters for use in particular contexts.
+This release supports most of the Unicode 15.0 Arabic character repertoire (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).

+Font smarts are implemented using the OpenType smart font technology.
+A number of glyph variations are accessible through font features available.

 Lateef is released under the SIL Open Font License.
 Lateef is a trademark of SIL International.